 NREM Stage 3

-Stage 3, also referred to as “Deep Sleep” or “slow-wave sleep,” lasts between 20 to 40 minutes.
-This stage is considered to be the most restorative because slow delta waves begin to clean the brain.
+Stage 3, also referred to as “deep sleep” or “slow-wave sleep” (because of the slow delta brain waves it produces) lasts between 20 to 40 minutes.
+This stage is considered to be the most restorative because the brain cleanses itself of toxins.
 Plus, Human Growth Hormone (HGH) works to repair muscle tissue.
 Memory consolidation takes place in this stage—transferring relevant information from short-term to long-term memory.

-There is very little muscle activity or eye movement, and the body is slack and immobile in Stage 3.
+There is very little muscle activity or eye movement, and the body is slack and relaxed in Stage 3.
 Blood pressure and respiratory rates also drop, and sleep disruptions are infrequent.
-Sleep-walking, sleep-talking, and other parasomnias occur, and it can be difficult to wake someone during this stage.
+It can be difficult to wake someone during this stage.
 If your sleep is disrupted in Stage 3, you will likely feel irritable and disoriented.

-REM sleep is also known as “Paradoxical Sleep” because, while the body is inactive, brain activity increases during this stage.
-Brain waves during REM are low amplitude and more activity than non-REM sleep, causing rapid eye movements.
+REM sleep is also known as “Paradoxical Sleep” because, while the body is immobilized, brain activity increases during this stage.
+Brain waves during REM are low amplitude and more active than non-REM sleep, and you will have rapid eye movements.
 The eyes move in a quick side to side motion, and the eyelids may flutter.
 Breathing also becomes quick, shallow, and irregular, and body temperature drops to its lowest point.

 The increase in brain activity during REM also causes vivid dreaming.
 Although we may not always remember them, we experience between four to six dreams a night.
 When we wake during REM sleep, our dreams are often the clearest.
 But, if we fall asleep again, we may lose the impression of the dream.